SecurityESys/docker-mariadb-galera/README.md

 This image uses entrypoint modifications similar to the ones by [Kristian Klausen](https://github.com/klausenbusk/mariadb/blob/78df6f06732897bee0a69ee6332884f9cb1f5fbd/10.1/docker-entrypoint.sh) to provide (better) Galera support for the offcial `mariadb:10.1` image.

 Also included is [Galera Arbitrator](http://galeracluster.com/documentation-webpages/arbitrator.html) (aka `garbd`) which allows you to maintain quorum with a two node cluster.
-(Not required when running 3 or more nodes).
+(Not required when running 3 or more nodes, helps when spanning WAN segments).

 ## Usage